laurakurup/census-api/README.md

 ## 1) Request a Census API key

 It's easy!
 And fast!
-Request at [census.gov/developers/](http://www.census.gov/developers/)
+Request yours at [census.gov/developers/](http://www.census.gov/developers/)

 ## 2) Identify variables

-You need a [csv file](https://github.com/laurakurup/census-api/raw/master/census_variables.csv) of the variables you want to gather.
+You need a csv file of the variables you want to gather.
 It should look like this:

 | year | variable | column_name    |
 |------|----------|----------------|